pink-cupcakes/connect-four/readme.md

 # Introduction
-This is a classic game of connect-four.
+Welcome to Connect Four!
+It's a two player game with the objective of lining up four of the same color pieces in any direction.
+If the game ends or if you want to start over, just hit start over.
+Now get on over to playing!

 For the official rules and instructions, please see: https://www.hasbro.com/common/instruct/ConnectFour.PDF

 # Getting started